 - Sara and Rob do not want to run the family business

 Clearly, Miles has a problem.
 If he leaves the company to Tina, the other two children receive a smaller share (Tina gets 50%, while Sara and Rob each receive 25%).
-And if he doesn’t create an estate plan, each child will get equal ownership in the business.
-But splitting the family business is something that neither Mile nor his heirs want.
+And if he doesn’t create an estate plan, each child will get equal company ownership.
+But splitting the company ownership is something that neither Mile nor his heirs want.

 In this scenario, taking out a life insurance policy can help.
 Miles can buy a $5 million policy and names Sara and Rob as the beneficiaries.
 This way, each of his three children will receive an equal inheritance after you are gone.

 Life insurance can also be used with other assets, such as family property.
 Say you have a cottage on Vancouver Island, which accounts for the lion’s share of your estate.
-You want to pass the cottage on to the youngest child, as your other two children are settled abroad.
-By purchasing a life insurance policy, you can balance your estate among the heirs so that each receives the same proportion of the assets after your death.
+You want to pass the family property on to the youngest child, as your other two children are settled abroad.
+By purchasing a policy, you can balance your estate among the heirs so that each receives the same proportion of the assets after your death.

 There’s no denying that life insurance is an important estate planning tool.
-But the question is: Which type of life insurance should you use?
+But the question is: Which type should you use?

 A permanent life insurance policy stays in force as long as you live, provided the premiums are paid.
 Because of its permanence, you can rest assured that your policy will eventually pay out the cash benefit to your beneficiaries.
 Term life insurance, while less expensive, does not provide such a guarantee.
 It is only valid for a limited time, which means that the insurer will only pay while the policy is active.
 If you outlive your term life policy, your payout is forfeited.